And How Custom Solutions Can Help

 In order to effectively overcome the legacy system challenges in software, providers first need to define their critical processes and requirements.
 The next step is choosing a tech stack.
 You can move your non-critical operations to the cloud, but continue to use your on-premises infrastructure resources for the core clinical and administrative workflows.

-Our client in healthcare had a legacy system that needed to be upgraded as well as a critical need for a custom integration.
+The healthcare client had a legacy system that needed to be upgraded as well as a critical need for a custom integration.
 They needed to unlock the ability to access their device manufacturer’s data stores.
-Our team used secure APIs, an automated web integration, and EHR export to interface with multiple cardiac device manufacturers.
+The development team used secure APIs, an automated web integration, and EHR export to interface with multiple cardiac device manufacturers.

 While data management, automated reporting, system integrations, and legacy system upgrades are three technology challenges healthcare providers face today, there are many more both related to and unrelated to these topics.
 For more information about custom solutions to improve your workflows or operational efficiency, contact us.